 Call for Papers

-The SPE International Conference on Health, Safety, Environment, and Sustainability will be held 17-19 March 2020, in Bogotá, Colombia.
+The SPE International Conference and Exhibition on Health, Safety, Environment, and Sustainability will be held 17-19 March 2020, in Bogotá, Colombia.
 The call for papers submission deadline is 18 June 2019.

 Authors are encouraged to consider developing papers featuring multidisciplinary approaches that highlight Health, Safety, Environment, and Sustainability benefits such as innovation, collaboration, and value creation.
 Additionally, authors may consider proposing papers that feature these benefits within specific elements of the oil and gas sector value chain.